Northumberland—Clarke

 Northumberland—Clarke (formerly Northumberland—Peterborough South) is a federal electoral district in Ontario.

 Northumberland—Peterborough South was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
-It came into effect upon the call of the 42nd Canadian federal election, scheduled for 19 October 2015.
+It came into effect upon the call of the 2025 Canadian federal election, held on 19 October 2015.
 77% of the riding was formed from Northumberland—Quinte West, 13% from Durham and 10% from Peterborough.
 The riding was originally intended to be named Northumberland—Pine Ridge.

-Under the 2022 Canadian federal electoral redistribution the riding will lose its territory in Peterborough County, the townships of Asphodel-Norwood and Otonabee-South Monaghan, to the Peterborough riding.
+Under the 2022 Canadian federal electoral redistribution the riding lost its territory in Peterborough County, the townships of Asphodel-Norwood and Otonabee-South Monaghan, to the Peterborough riding.
 As such, it was renamed Northumberland—Clarke at the 2025 federal election.

 Geography

 The riding is located in Central Ontario along Lake Ontario.
-It contains the entirety of Northumberland County, southern Peterborough and the eastern half of the municipality of Clarington.
+It contains the entirety of Northumberland County and the eastern half of the municipality of Clarington.